 Note that since it was built the entire station has subsided some 25 centimeters.
 The owners of the building, Nederlandse Spoorwegen (NS, Netherlands Railways) and ProRail say that nowadays the station is stable.
 The construction work for the controversial North-South metro line — which included building a tunnel and metro station underneath the building does not appear to have done any damage

 By the way: when you visit the Rijksmuseum, which opened its doors in 1885, you’ll notice it greatly resembles the Station, which opened four years later.
 Architect Pierre J.H.
 Cuypers designed both buildings, aided — in the case of the Station — by A.L.
 Gendt, who also designed the Concertgebouw.

 At the back of the station is the river IJ which separates downtown Amsterdam from North-Amsterdam.
 At the time the station was built, the IJ used to be Amsterdam’s connection to the open sea — the Zuiderzee, a saltwater inlet of the Northsea.
 The construction of a major dike, finished in 1933, turned the sea into a lake, the IJsselmeer.
 Building the station at this location — effectively cutting Amsterdam off from its own waterfront — was a controversial decision.

 Indeed, Amsterdam Central station is the hub of the city.
-Trains, trams, buses and subways — along with ferry boats, taxis, regional buses, water taxis and glass-topped tour boats — make this a hive of activity.
+Trains, trams, buses and subways — along with ferry boats, taxis, regional buses, water taxis and canal cruise boats — make this a hive of activity.

 Do not republish or repost.